Filip Šebo

-Filip Šebo (born 24 February 1984) is a Slovak former professional footballer who played as a forward. Šebo is best known for playing with Rangers.
+Filip Šebo (born 24 February 1984) is a Slovak former professional footballer who played as a forward.

 Club career

 Early career

 Šebo started his professional career with German team 1.
 FC Köln but did not make a first team appearance, playing his games for reserve side Köln II.
 He returned to Slovakia joining Inter Bratislava in 2003 after being released by Köln.
 Eight goals in 25 appearances earned him a transfer to Artmedia Bratislava – known for their run in the 2005–06 UEFA Champions League.

 In the summer of 2005, after 22 goals in 29 games and the award for the league's top-scorer, he was bought by Austrian side Austria Vienna who paid approximately £400,000 for him. Šebo played 32 times, scoring 5 goals for the Austrian side, helping them to achieve an Austrian Bundesliga and Cup double.

 Rangers

 Rangers manager Paul Le Guen made Šebo his ninth signing on 3 August 2006 after Austria Vienna and Rangers agreed a fee of £1.85 million.
 Le Guen gave him his first starting appearance for Rangers on 17 September, against Hibernian in an SPL match, and he scored.
 His first home goal came on 1 October, a late winner in a 1–0 victory over Aberdeen at Ibrox. Šebo played his first European match for Rangers on 28 September, playing the last 15 minutes of a UEFA Cup first-round second-leg tie against Molde FK.
 Rangers won, 2–0, to qualify for the group stage.
 Despite his lack of goals, he became something of a cult figure for Rangers, due to both his high workrate and his distinctive broad, stocky build.

 In a friendly against Airdrie United on 31 January 2007, Šebo scored in a 3–0 win, his first goal in three months for the club.
 In another friendly, he scored a hat-trick in a 5–0 defeat of Gretna.
 In July 2007, Šebo scored Rangers' second goal in a 2–0 pre-season friendly win over Chelsea; it was his first goal at Ibrox in almost 10 months.